Budget-Friendly Valentine’s Door Decorations: Thrift Store Finds

 I use these S Hooks to hang the basket on the shutters.
 I use them all around the house and have a good supply.

-Then the artificial flower bundle was tucked into the basket by allowing the stem to extend out the backside of the basket.
+To add color to the baskets, I found a couple of flower bundles from last Spring in my stash.
+Then, theย artificial flower bundleย was tucked into the basket by allowing the stem to extend out from the back.
 One bundle filled the basket perfectly, and I arranged the stems to spill from the baskets.

 thrift Store White Heart Basket filled with faux flowers for Valentine's Door Decorations and planter with hearts